Server-Side Template Injection (SSTI)

 Secure Coding Practices

-- Context-Aware Escaping: Use template engine's auto-escaping features
+- Context-Aware Escaping: Enable auto-escaping in template engines.

 # Jinja2 - Sandboxed environment from jinja2.sandbox import SandboxedEnvironment env = SandboxedEnvironment()